falcosecurity/rules/proposals/20230605-rules-adoption-management-maturity-framework.md

 *Correctness*

 The rule must be both syntactically and grammatically correct and should evaluate to true during successful end-to-end tests.
-Furthermore, it needs to accurately detect the intended cyber threats, specifically the Tactics, Techniques, and Procedures (TTPs).
+Furthermore, it needs to accurately detect the intended cyber threats, specifically the Tactics, Techniques, and Procedures (TTPs) aligned with the [Mitre ATT&CK](https://attack.mitre.org/) framework.
+To ensure this, a new [Mitre Checker Module](https://github.com/falcosecurity/rules/issues/88) will be utilized to audit the correct Mitre tags and references.

 *Robustness*